Northern Tier High Adventure Bases

 Training Available through NCAC

 The NCAC High Adventure Committee provides two sessions of training each spring for crews heading to Northern Tier that summer, or interested in learning more about travel with canoes.
-Contact Craig Reichow by email or call 703-851-2210.
+Check Recent News or contact Craig Reichow by email or call 703-851-2210.